Skip to main content

 • tents should ideally be pitched at least six metres apart from other tents

-• keep a torch handy - never light a candle or have any kind of flame-burning apparatus in or near to a tent
+• keep a torch handy - never light a candle or have anything with a naked flame in or near to a tent

 • keep lighters and matches out of the reach of children